 examination, except to upload your exam at the end.
 You will be able to bring into the examination only the

 a) All materials assigned in this course, that is:

 i) Currie, Kay, Kramer, & Roosevelt, Conflict of Laws (9th, 8th or 7th ed.)

-ii) Reading materials that were available on the website for the course.
+ii) Other reading materials that were assigned on the website for the course.

 b) Any outline made by you or by a study group within which you participated.